yatoenough/wordle-cli/README.md

 # Wordle Game CLI

-A command-line Wordle game written in Go
+A command-line Wordle game, wrote it for fun in a few hours

 ## Installation